nickb808-dev/er301-Dirac/README.md

 # Dirac

 A **granular synthesizer** for the ER-301 named after [Paul Dirac](https://en.wikipedia.org/wiki/Paul_Dirac).
-Dirac chops a sound into short overlapping grains, each read straight from the audio, windowed, pitched by playback speed, and layered into clouds.
+Dirac chops a sound into short overlapping grains, each read straight from the audio, windowed, pitched by playback speed, and layered.
-It runs on a **live input** by default and switches to granulating a **loaded sample** the moment you select one from the card.
+It runs on a **live input** by default and switches to granulating a **loaded sample** as soon as you select one from the card.

 Unit title: **Dirac** · mnemonic **Di** · stereo out · current version **0.1.17**